Kate Middleton’s Pregnancy: Palace, Prince Harry, & Fans React, Launches Twitter Trend #UnlikelyRoyalBabyNames

 Reports on Kate Middleton’s pregnancy with her third child with Prince William are finally real!

-After almost one year of speculating and wishful thinking about the Duchess of Cambridge’s third pregnancy, royal fans finally get the good news hot on a silver platter as the Royal Family confirms that another baby is on the way for Kate and William.
+After almost one year of speculating and wishful thinking about the Duchess of Cambridge’s third pregnancy, royal fans finally get the good news hot on a silver platter as the Royal Family confirmed that another baby is on the way for Kate and William.

 Early on Monday, the Kensington Palace posted a photo of the royal couple, stating that they are indeed “expecting their third child” and are “very pleased” to make the announcement of Kate’s third pregnancy.

 According to E!
-News, the Queen as well as other members of their respective families are thrilled about the new addition to their family based on a statement from the palace.
+News, the Queen, as well as other members of their respective families, are thrilled about the new addition to their family based on a statement from the palace.

 “Their Royal Highnesses The Duke and Duchess of Cambridge are very pleased to announce that The Duchess of Cambridge is expecting their third child.
-The Queen and members of both families are delighted with the news,” the statement which was also posted on Twitter read.
+The Queen and members of both families are delighted with the news,” the statement, which was also posted on Twitter, read.

 The palace went on to confirm that Kate Middleton’s pregnancy symptom Hyperemesis Gravidarum, more commonly known as morning sickness, had caused her to miss her royal engagement at the Hornsey Road Children’s Center in London, based on a report from the Daily Mirror.